AGRICULTURE RELATED CLUBS

 These clubs were established for the students to become involved in organizations within their specialized fields for the purpose of self-development, socialization, and for their particular interests.

-FFA makes a positive difference in the lives of students by developing premier leadership, personal growth, and career success through agricultural education.
-Various activities that the club participates in include cookouts, movie nights, bowling, and educational trips.
+The Ag.
+Ed.
+Club makes a positive difference in the lives of Ag Ed majors by developing premier leadership, personal growth, and career success through agricultural education.
+Various activities that the club participates in include cookouts, community service, and educational trips.

 Ozark Fisheries & Wildlife Association

 The purpose of Ozark Fisheries & Wildlife Association is to provide students interested in the field of conservation, fisheries, and/or wildlife management an organization with the benefits of professional experience through activities like cookouts, a deer aging workshop, wildlife counts, and wilderness first aid training.